ahrvoje/thphyscanon/README.md

 # Theoretical Physics Canon
-A curated collection of authoritative sources that established the foundations, provide enduring reference, and inform contemporary study in theoretical physics.
+A curated collection of authoritative sources that established the foundations, provide enduring reference, and instruct present study in theoretical physics.